Kayonga99/Math-Magician/README.md

 npm start
 ```

-The browser will open and you should see a rotating react logo
+The browser will open and you should see a calculator

 ```
 http://localhost:3000